jbroodie/nhs-twitter-bot/README.md

 # nhs-twitter-bot
-A bot that connects people with NHS services
+A bot that connects people with NHS services via Twitter